dklassic/APFrameworkUI/README.md

 `GeneralUISystemWithNavigation` class can be inherited to use on UIs that takes input.

-`UIManager` handles the initialization of all UI, you can bypass `GeneralUISystemNavigation` and create UI with this alone if you want.
+`UIManager` handles the initialization of all UI, you can bypass `GeneralUISystemWithNavigation` and create UI with this alone if you want.
 Currently the layout of UI displayed requires predetermined layout under UIManager prefab.

 # Requirement